 For other youth hunting events:

 Youth controlled elk hunts with long seasons (Aug.
 1-Dec.
 31).
 Application deadline: May 15 (Postmarked or Received By).
 See page 77 of 2012 Oregon Big Game Regulations for youth elk hunts.

-Extended season Nov.
-3-4, 2012: Youth with unfilled Western Oregon general buck deer, W. High Cascade (119A) or Hood-White River (141A) controlled hunt tag may hunt the area of Western Oregon general deer season.
-The tag sale is Sept.
-30. Bag limit: One buck having not less than a forked antler.
+Extended season: Youth with unfilled Western Oregon general buck deer, W. High Cascade (119A) or Hood-White River (141A) controlled hunt tag may hunt the area of Western Oregon general deer season the Saturday and Sunday after general rifle deer season ends.
+Bag limit: One buck having not less than a forked antler.

 -Photo by Jason Bader-

 Youth controlled deer hunts; see page 59 of 2012 Oregon Big Game Regulations.
 Apply no later than May 15.

 Youth pheasant hunts are held throughout the state each September; see the current Oregon Game Bird Regulations for more information.